n0mad/octopi/README.md

 ## Short Description

-This repo contains code of a illustrative text compression/decompression utility oct, powered by a combination of arithmetic coding and character-level recurrent neural networks (RNN).
+This repo contains code of a illustrative text compression/decompression utility octopi, powered by a combination of arithmetic coding and character-level recurrent neural networks (RNN).
 Despite its simplicity, it beats gzip on compressing text files when RNN is trained against the compressed file.
 Such a capability might be useful is several scenarios, e.g. for storing Wikipedia on a mobile.

+However, being a proof-of-concept, currently octopi is amazingly slower than gzip & bzip2.

 ## Motivation